 - 1. The current buffer contents, if any, are output to the primary output device and the buffer is cleared. - 2.
 A page is read into the buffer and searched. - 3.
 If the search is unsuccessful, the Page Buffer is cleared and step 2 is repeated. - 4.
-If the nth occurrence is found, Edit-ll returns with the page in which the nth occurrence resides in the buffer, with Dot following the search object and Mark at the beginning.
+If the nth occurrence is found, EDIT-11 returns with the page in which the nth occurrence resides in the buffer, with Dot following the search object and Mark at the beginning.

-Note that before the search begins, the current Page Buffer is saved by Edit-11 automatically in the primary output file.
+Note that before the search begins, the current Page Buffer is saved by EDIT-11 automatically in the primary output file.
 If this buffer is not desired, it must be deleted by the user prior to searching.

-Note also that the Position command is most useful as a means of placing Edit-11 in the input file.
-If the editing session wishes to create a new file out of the second half of the input file, a Position search will save time.
+Note also that the Position command is most useful as a means of placing EDIT-ll in the input file.
+If during editing one wishes to create a new file out of the second half of the input file, a Position search will save time.